roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Storage management-CSI/Install CSI.md

+---
+keyword: [install CSI-Provisioner, install a volume plug-in]
+---

 # Install CSI

-CSI-Provisioner can automatically mount cloud disks and Apsara File Storage NAS \(NAS\) file systems as volumes and persistent volumes \(PVs\).
+CSI-Provisioner can automatically mount disks and Apsara File Storage NAS \(NAS\) file systems as volumes and persistent volumes \(PVs\).
 This topic describes how to install CSI-Provisioner in a serverless Kubernetes \(ASK\) cluster.

 ## Prerequisites